ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/abilities_advanced.md

     ![Team Settings Object](../../img/EditorManual/Weapons/advanced/teamSettings.png){: .center}

-    1. In **CORE Content**, scroll down to the *Game Objects* section and select the *Settings Objects* category.
+    1. In **Core Content**, scroll down to the *Game Objects* section and select the *Settings Objects* category.
 Drag a **Team Settings** object into your project Hierarchy.
 Make sure it is not within the Fire Staff.

     2. With Team Settings selected in your project Hierarchy, check the Properties tab.
 Change the Team Mode to Free For All.